Smells Like Delish

 baked raisin challah on a cooling rack.

-Why You'll Love This Challah Recipe
+Why You'll Love This Challah with Raisins Recipe

 If you've ever had brioche or the Hawaiian sweet bread, than I'm sure you'll love this challah recipe.
 The only difference between brioche and challah, is that brioche used butter, a dairy product and challah uses oil, a non dairy ingredient.